Student Work & Internships

 - Become a writing tutor at the Writing Center.
 Take the WRIT 230 class to become eligible to apply for the job.

-- Learn interpretive writing techniques transferrable to multiple professional pathways by curating in-person and online exhibits at the Wright and Logan Museums.
+- Learn interpretive writing techniques transferrable to multiple professional pathways by curating in-person and online exhibits at the Wright Museum of Art and Logan Museum of Anthropology.

 Become professionally agile